Vinaya Vidheya Rama: Reception

+The film received negative reviews from both critics and audience.

 Sangeetha Devi Dundoo of The Hindu wrote "Vinaya Vidheya Rama is a unique film that needs to be watched, especially for aspiring screenwriters and directors to know how not to write or make a film".
 The Times of India gave 1.5 out of 5 stars stating "Boyapati becomes a pale shadow of himself as a storyteller.
 The problem with Vinaya Vidheya Rama isn't the deja vu factor but the fact that the filmmaker takes the audiences and cinematic liberties for granted".
 India Today gave 2 out of 5 stars stating "Vinaya Vidheya Rama has a meaty story which could have been made into an entertaining commercial actioner.
 But no, Boyapati Srinu had bigger plans with the film.
 A plan so big that the story defies gravity, logic, et al(and others)".

 The Indian Express gave 1 out of 5 stars stating "Vinaya Vidheya Rama is like watching a Balakrishna action film on steroids.
 Clumsy and unconvincing screenplay".
 The New Indian Express gave 1.5 out of 5 stars stating "If there is a plot and a story that is worth a notice, then it is lost between all the fights, songs, dances and random elevation dialogues".
 Hindustan Times gave 0.5 out of 5 stars stating "The film itself feels dated.
 It is a mess that even Ram Charan – with all the weird stunts -- cannot punch his way out of".
 Firstpost gave 1.5 out of 5 stars stating "Realism has absolutely no place in the world of Vinaya Vidheya Rama".